filter-agency/filter-ai/readme.txt

 = 1.4.0 =
 This update includes a new generate FAQs block and new options to select an AI service per feature along with various improvements and bug fixes.

-== Upgrade Notice ==

-= 1.4.0 =
-This update includes a new generate FAQs block and new options to select an AI service per feature along with various improvements and bug fixes.

 == Changelog ==

 = 1.4.0 =